About Evansdale

 Jail & Inmate Records

-The Black Hawk County Jail in Waterloo serves as the primary detention facility for anyone arrested within Black Hawk County.
+The Black Hawk County Jail in Waterloo is the primary detention facility for anyone arrested within Black Hawk County.
 During booking, arrestees undergo fingerprinting and photographing while staff record personal information.
 The public can search for current detainees through an online inmate lookup available on Black Hawk County's official website.
 Visitation requires advance scheduling, and those who visit must follow strict guidelines.
 Iowa's bond process allows for either cash or surety bonds, which can be posted directly at the facility or arranged through a bail bondsman.

 Arrest Records